openl2m/openl2m/docs/configuration/hpe_comware_api.rst

 **Connector Type:** to

-* **HPE CW7 NetConf**: for HPE/Aruba Comware devices supported via the NetConf protocol.
+* **HPE Comware REST**: for HPE Comware devices supported via the REST protocol.
 Also set the proper Credentials Profile!

 **SNMP Profile:** this is a don't care field for the HPE Comware NetConf driver.